 May is Asian American and Pacific Islander Heritage Month in the U.S., which recognizes the contributions people of Asian, South Asian and Pacific Islander descent have made in American culture.
-During a year in which Asian Americans have faced a rise in discrimination and hate crimes, it feels especially important to highlight and celebrate the positive impact that so many diverse global cultures have made on the current state of creativity not just here, but all around the world.
-The fashion industry in particular has been enriched by countless Asian designers, from innovators like Issey Miyake and Junya Watanabe to up-and-comers like Supriya Lele and Abacaxi’s Sheena Sood, all of whom incorporate elements of their heritage into their designs in different ways.
-Here, some of our favorite Asian, South Asian, and Pacific Islander-owned brands from around the world to know and shop—now, and always.
+During a year in which Asian Americans have faced a rise in discrimination and hate crimes, it feels especially important to highlight and celebrate the positive impact that so many diverse global cultures have made on creative industries—not just here, but all around the world.
+The fashion industry in particular has been enriched by countless Asian designers, from innovators like Issey Miyake and Comme des Garçons’ Rei Kawakubo, to up-and-comers like Commission and Terrence Zhou, all of whom incorporate elements of their heritage into their designs in different ways.
+Here, a primer on some of our favorite Asian, South Asian, and Pacific Islander-owned brands from around the world to know and shop—now, and always.

 This New York-based brand was established in 2018 by Huy Luong, Dylan Cao, and Jin Kay, all of whom draw inspiration from the ways their Asian mothers dressed in the late 80s and early 90s.

 British-Indian designer Supriya Lele’s slinky, modern designs made her a finalist for the 2020 LVMH Prize.

 Minju Kim, Korean designer and winner of Netflix’s first season of Next in Fashion, designs easy, mood-lifting womenswear.

 Issey Miyake’s signature pleating technique has inspired countless other designers since its inception in the early 1990s.

 New York City-based Sandy Liang draws inspiration from her Chinese roots for her sporty-femme designs.

 Drawing on his design background, the Antwerp-based Korean designer Hyein Seo puts a Y2K spin on technical fabrics for just the right amount of edge.